isomerpages/govtech-corp/pages/Cybersecurity Awareness: Let’s Jaga Together.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong>Watch what data you share.</strong>
-<br>Do not use confidential information when using commercial AI tools.</p>
+<br>Do not include confidential information when using commercial AI tools.</p>
 </td>
 </tr>
 </tbody>